Irans Rouhani Slams irrational US Nuclear Deal Withdrawal - UrduPoint

 Iranian government spokesman Ali Rabiei has played down the mediation aspect of the trip, saying the visit to Tokyo had "nothing to do with issues such as negotiations with America".

-However, he acknowledged that "our Japanese friends usually convey messages or initiatives, which we welcome... and seriously examine".
+However, he acknowledged that "our Japanese friends usually convey messages or initiatives, which we welcome.

 As a key US ally that also maintains close diplomatic and economic ties with Iran, Abe has tried to build bridges between the two rival powers.